uniquetrij/CarND-P5-Vehicle-Detection/writeup.md

 3. To achieve some speedup, our session instructor advised us to only concentrate on the lower-right quarter of the image instead of the entire lower half.

 4. Although HOG-Subsampling could have been more efficient, it produced jittery bounding boxes, more often false positives, and also sometimes false negatives (missing the car entirely for few consecutive frames).
-Therefore I used simple sliding window technique
+Therefore I used simple sliding window technique.

+5. Performance can be improved using an 'rbf' kernel instead of 'linear' one.
+Due to system constraints, I wasn't able to try 'rbf' as it was taking too long to train.

+6. Convolution and Deep Neural Network based classification would surely enhance performance as those can be executed on a fast GPU thereby making the classification response more real-time.
+YOLO might be interesting to look into in this regard.